↑

 Instructions

-• Finely chop the shrimp and add to a medium size bowl with the bread crumbs, onion powder, paprika, lemon zest, garlic, salt and pepper.
-Stir to combine.
+• Roughly chop the shrimp and combine in a medium size bowl with the garlic, egg, lemon zest, bread crumbs, onion powder, salt, paprika and pepper.

-• Add the shrimp cakes and cook about 3-4 minutes per side until golden brown.
+• Heat just enough oil to coat the bottom of a large skillet over medium-high.
+Add the shrimp cakes and cook about 3-4 minutes per side until golden brown and cooked through.
 You may have to work in batches.

 Notes

-• To save time, add all of the ingredients for the shrimp cakes (except for the olive oil) to a food processor fitted with a blade and pulse a few times until the shrimp are finely chopped and the ingredients are all well blended.
+• To save time, you can add all of the ingredients for the shrimp cakes (except for the olive oil) to a food processor fitted with a blade and pulse a few times until the shrimp are finely chopped and the ingredients are all well blended.
+The shrimp cakes will be more dense, so if you want them lighter, hand chop the shrimp.

 ** Nutritional information is an estimate and may vary.
-It includes the full amount for the olive oil used for frying.
+It does not include the oil used for frying since this can vary greatly.

 Nutrition

 This recipe was originally published on March 24, 2016.
-It was updated with re-edited images, more thorough instructions, tips, techniques, and FAQ’s in June 2019.
+It was updated with new images, step-by-step instructions, tips, techniques, and FAQ’s in April 2024.

 Related Posts